Project60/org.project60.banking/docs/user-guide.md

   with the transaction.
 Usually, this section is not relevant to the end user, and is thus being collapsed by default.

-Below the transaction information, buttons are placed for navigating between transactions in the current statement, and for analysing and processing them.
+Below the transaction information, buttons are being placed for navigating between transactions in the current statement, and for analysing and processing them.

 The review process is divided into the following status:

 1. *New* - This is the initial status for each transaction, after it has been imported.
-The status indicated, that no analysis has been done yet and that it can be processed according to the plugin configuration.
+The status indicates, that no analysis has been done yet and that it can be processed according to the plugin configuration.
 2. *Analysed* - This is the status for transactions that have (at least once) been analysed, but not yet processed.
 Transactions within this state can be